-- The allegations of bullying will be investigated, and appropriate action will be taken. - Police and Children's Social Care will be consulted where necessary. - Parents/carers of the bully/bullies will be notified about the situation. - An attempt will be made to help the bully/bullies change their behaviour and understand the consequences of their actions. - Issue a warning as to future conduct and the disciplinary consequences of and future behaviour. - Have regular contact with the family/families involved. - Impose sanctions or exclude the bully/bullies where necessary. - Ensure relevant staff are aware of the situation so that they can monitor the situation reduce the likelihood repeat offending. - Written records will be kept on file for the bully/bullies. - The FA Designated Safeguarding Officer to be informed. - Bullying can lead to physical injury, social and emotional problems and even death.
-Children who are bullied are at increased risk of mental health problems, including depression and anxiety.
-Any allegations of bullying made towards a member of staff will be fully investigated by Cambridge United and disciplinary action will be taken where appropriate.
-Local authorities will also be notified where required. - Further information can be found in Cambridge United's Anti-Bullying Policy which outlines in greater detail the action to be taken. - Our Mental Health & Wellbeing Policy provides further information regarding support for employees.
+• The allegations will be investigated, and appropriate action will be taken.

+- Police and Children's Social Care will be consulted where necessary. - Parents/carers of the perpetrators will be notified about the situation. - An attempt will be made to help the perpetrators change their behaviour and understand the consequences of their actions. - Issue a warning as to future conduct and the disciplinary consequences of and future behaviour. - Have regular contact with the family/families involved. - Impose sanctions or exclude the perpetrators where necessary. - Ensure relevant staff are aware of the situation so that they can monitor the situation reduce the likelihood repeat offending. - Written records will be kept on file for the perpetrators. - The FA Designated Safeguarding Officer to be informed.